 HUD's January 4, 2023 initial implementation guidance highlights the key changes made by VAWA 2022 and provides an overview of key provisions applicable to HUD programs, and explains HUD's plans to issue rules or guidance to implement VAWA 2022.
+The guidance also sought comment on certain key issues, with comments due on March 6, 2023.
 Importantly, HUD noted that it is interpreting its existing regulations defining the term "domestic violence," to address the evolving ways that people cause harm through domestic violence, including as a result of economic and technological abuse.
 For a number of reasons, many survivors do not willingly engage with law enforcement or the criminal legal system in the aftermath of abuse.
 HUD's broader definition of domestic violence, especially focused on coercive control and not dependent on determining criminal acts, will help educate covered housing providers and other stakeholders about the dynamics of abuse and improve access to VAWA's protections for survivors.
 HUD may issue further guidance on this expanded definition but covered housing providers must use this broader definition now.